Road Trippin’ with Truda: Rutherford B. Hayes Presidential Library & Museums

 Ceiling

 Don't Miss: When you're touring the grounds, don't forget to look for the plaques on many of the trees.
 President Hayes enjoyed naming trees in honor of people who he felt made great contributions to society.
-He would have a tree ceremony where the honoree would put his hands on the tree, and the trees would be marked with plaques.
+He would have a tree ceremony where the honoree would put their hands on the tree, and the trees would be marked with plaques.

 Subscribe to Our Blogs